2 day duration Designed to appeal to project sponsors, bankers and advisors, Best Practice Project...

 - Incorporate timing flexibility to forecast delays to financial close or construction (register now)

 - Understand how loss of revenue affects costs, profits, debt covenants and the cash balance.
 (Scheduled 9 April)

 There are many other topics that can be covered, and we will be looking to extend this series in reaction to the changes that are currently happening day-to-day.
 One encouraging aspect of these current troubles is that Governments have targeted businesses and individuals with cash measures – right where it is needed – and not simply pumped up international finance (although they have done that to the extent possible in these deflationary times).
 We will be looking to explain how to model the various Government schemes in a future installment, but right now there is already plenty to keep financial planners busy for the days and weeks ahead!

 For a more detailed look at how Covid-19 is affecting the energy sector, please see Ben Morris’s post on valuations.

-John Yeldham Technical Director, London
+John Yeldham Head of Infrastructure Modelling, London

 John leads the development and implementation of financial modelling standards, templates and techniques across the Energy, Infrastructure & Environment team globally, and also leads the EMEA modelling team.